stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 movement on and off the GPU will destroy performance.

 The OpenACC specification allows for both implicit (compiler generated) and explicit data movement.
-NVIDIA also supports 'managed'/'unified' memory where page faults on either the CPU or GPU cause the necessary memory to be moved automatically to the correct location.
+In addition, various GPU vendors also have support for so-called 'unified' memory.
+Depending on the vendor, this may be implemented either in hardware or software (where page faults on either the CPU or GPU cause the necessary memory to be moved automatically to the correct location).

 Explicit data movement can be controlled using OpenACC Data Regions and PSyclone can create these using the [`ACCDataTrans`](https://psyclone-ref.readthedocs.io/en/latest/_static/html/classpsyclone_1_1transformations_1_1ACCDataTrans.html)